Ranchero-Software/NetNewsWire/Technotes/CodingGuidelines.md

 NetNewsWire is layered into frameworks.
 There’s an app level and a bunch of frameworks below that.
 Each framework has its own reason for being.
 Dependencies between frameworks should be as minimal as possible, but those dependencies do exist.

-Some frameworks are not permitted to add dependencies, and should be treated as at the bottom of the cake: RSCore, RSWeb, RSDatabase, RSParser, RSTree, and DB5.
+Some frameworks are not permitted to add dependencies, and should be treated as at the bottom of the cake: RSCore, RSWeb, RSDatabase, RSParser, and RSTree.
 This simplifies things for us, and makes it easier for us and other people to use these frameworks in other apps.

 ### User Interface